steshaw/steshaw.org/posts/2007-06-24-mactax-mac-prices-in-the-uk.markdown

 subtitle: Mac prices in the UK
 wordpress_id: 71
 categories: - Programming
-tags: - Mac - Mac pricing - MacBook Pro - UK - Unix
+tags: Mac, Mac pricing, MacBook Pro, UK, Unix
 ---

 I would really like to try a Mac as my next computer.
 I've been meaning to ever since they went UNIX :D .
 Haven't decided yet between a MacBook, MacBook Pro or iMac.
 However, I keep coming back to the pricing ... particularly here the UK and I hear it's the same throughout Europe.